Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Last week we tried an example to pass a Base Class Object, through the Set Property Procedure, to become part of the Object in memory.
-The passed object becomes an extension or Child-Object of the Main Object in memory.
-In our earlier program, passing the child Object to the Target Object was done in the instantiating phase of our test program.
-We have assigned values to the passed Object Properties in the later part of the program.
-The next example is slightly different.
+Last week, we explored an example where a Base Class Object was passed through a Set Property Procedure, allowing it to become part of another object in memory.
+The passed object essentially became an extension or child object of the main object.
+In that earlier program, we passed the child object to the target object during the instantiation phase of our test program and then assigned values to the child object’s properties later in the code.

-For those who would like to go through the earlier Articles on MS-Access Class Module the links are given below:
+For those who would like to go through the earlier Articles on the MS-Access Class Module, the links are given below:

 The SetNewVol2_2 Procedure.